Rob Keighron

 Robert E. Keighron (born December 3, 1980) is an American media personality, businessman, and politician.
 He formerly served as a Roman Catholic priest in the Diocese of Brooklyn before his dispensation from the clergy for personal reasons in 2014.
-He is known from his appearances on Sirius XM's The Catholic Guy Show with Lino Rulli from 2008 to 2014, as well as appearances with Chris Russo on various radio platforms.
+He is known from his appearances on SiriusXM's The Catholic Guy Show with Lino Rulli from 2008 to 2014, as well as appearances with Chris Russo on various radio platforms.

 Early life and priesthood

 Keighron was born in Queens, New York and graduated from Archbishop Molloy High School in 1998.
 Keighron then attended St. John's University in New York, where he graduated with a degree in philosophy in 2002.
 Keighron lived at the Pontifical North American College while he studied in Rome for a Bachelor of Sacred Theology degree.
 Keighron was then installed as parochial vicar of St. Helen Roman Catholic Church in Howard Beach, Queens.
 He also served as president of St. Helen Catholic Academy.
 In November 2012, he took up residence at the rectory of St. Joseph's Roman Catholic Church in Astoria, Queens in order to devote himself full-time to The Catholic Guy Show.
 On June 19, 2014, Keighron announced he would be leaving active ministry in the priesthood.